sundgenomics/sundgenomics.github.io/resequencing.md

    - Opt for repeated shallow sequencing of all samples instead of splitting them into two separate batches.

 2. **Avoid Adding or Removing Samples:**
-   - Do not add or remove samples during the re-sequencing run.
+   - We do not recommend to add or remove samples to the re-sequencing run.
+However, you can use the initial run to find which samples should be combined in larger quantities to achieve an equal number of reads after both runs have been sequenced.

 3. **Maintain Consistent Sample Naming:**
-   - Keep the sample names consistent throughout the process.
+   - Keep the sample names the same between the runs.

 ## Steps for Requesting Resequencing: